quan1354/EigenSol/README.md

 - Node.js v12+
 - Yarn package manager

-## Steps to do when clone this repo
+## Steps to do after clone this repo

 Step 0.
 Read `DOCS.md` in the root of the project